 Does my physician need to be involved in my hospice care?

-Even after you start receiving hospice services, your primary care or designated provider remains in charge of your care.
-This includes giving final approval on any medication changes.
-He or she works as an active member of your hospice care team and will receive regular updates from your hospice team.
+Your primary care or designated provider continues as an active partner of your care.
+He or she will receive regular updates from your hospice team.